raphaellith/Typewriters-to-Belie-Format/_posts/2025-02-15-Phantom-Act-2.md

 >
 > **PHANTOM:** Wait!
 I think, my dear, we have a guest!

-Raoul enters the lair, but forgot to hold his hand at the level of his eyes.
-Consequently, he falls victim to the Phantom's Punjab lasso.
+Raoul enters the lair, but forgets to hold his hand at the level of his eyes.
+Consequently, he falls victim to the Phantom's lasso.
 The Phantom poses to Christine a dilemma: if she chooses to keep company with the Phantom, Raoul will be freed; if not, Raoul will be killed.

-> **CHRISTINE:** The tears I might have shed for your dark fate grow cold, and turn to tears of hate! _(...)_ Farewell my fallen idol and false friend...
+> **CHRISTINE:** _(to herself, but looking at the Phantom)_ The tears I might have shed for your dark fate grow cold, and turn to tears of hate! _(...)_ Farewell my fallen idol and false friend...
 We had such hopes and now such hopes are shattered!
 >
-> **PHANTOM:**<br>
+> **PHANTOM:** _(...)_<br>
-> Too late for turning back, too late for prayers and useless pity!<br>
 > Past all hope of cries for help<br>
 > No point in fighting, for either way you choose you cannot win!<br>
 > So do you end your days with me, or do you send him to his grave?
 >
-> **RAOUL:** _(to Phantom)_ Why make her lie to you, to save me?
+> **RAOUL:** _(to the Phantom)_ Why make her lie to you to save me?
 >
 > **PHANTOM/CHRISTINE:**<br>
 > Past the point of no return / Angel of Music<br>